snowplow/snowplowanalytics.com/_posts/2019-05-14-snowplow-r114-polonnaruwa-enrichments/index.md

 <h3>4.3.
 IAB enrichment</h3>

-Waiting for the underlying lib for IAB enrichment to support IPv6, this enrichment is skipped if the IP of the event is v6, preventing it to go to bad row.
+Waiting for the underlying library for IAB enrichment to support IPv6, this enrichment is skipped if the IP of the event is v6, preventing it to go to bad rows.

-Events coming from Iglu webhook can have an empty user agent, which would fail IAB enrichment and go to bad rows.
+Events coming from the Iglu webhook can have an empty user agent, which would fail IAB enrichment and go to bad rows.
 In this case the enrichment is also skipped.

 <h3>4.4.
 Sendgrid integration</h3>